 Reporting from the trenches in the war over dolphin rights, freelance science writer Erik Vance relates the story of Lori Marino and Diana Reiss, dolphin researchers who have spent most of their careers as close colleagues and friends, but whose agendas diverged after Marino moved away from research on captive dolphins and immersed herself in a life of advocacy.
 Marino and Reiss’s public split occurred while Vance was reporting on their research, and on the thorny question of how close scientists should get to their research subjects.
 [Dolphin Desperados (published online as “It’s Complicated: The Lives of Dolphins and Scientists”) appeared in Discover in September 2011].

-Here, Vance tells TON co-editor Jeanne Erdmann the story behind the story:
+Here, Vance tells TON co-founder Jeanne Erdmann the story behind the story:

 What sparked your interest in writing about dolphin research?

 This story goes back 10 years, to before I was a writer.
 I did research as an undergraduate studying dolphin bubble-play behavior, where dolphins blow rings and then spin them around.
 For an undergraduate internship, I was working in this wildlife park facility in California, then called Marine World/Africa USA.
 A scientist working with me had been a protégé of Lori Marino.
 Though I never met [Marino], our names appeared on a paper together.

 When did you first hear about the dolphin slaughters?